nexpy/nexpy/doc/source/pythongui.rst

 .. note:: The X-range used in 'guessing' the parameters can be adjusted by
           setting the X-axis limits in the Fit Dialog.

-.. note:: With v0.10.6, the keyboard shortcuts 'l' and 'r' can
-          be used to set the X-axis limits in the fit dialog to the current cursor position in the canvas.

 Importing NeXus Data
 --------------------